 The Dean of Students Office receives written reports from members of the University community including faculty, University Police, and Housing & Residential Education if a student is accused of violating the Standards for Student Conduct.
-You will receive a letter and/or email to your CSUSM account from our office mandating that you call our office to schedule a disciplinary conference to discuss the allegation(s).
+You will receive a letter and/or email to your CSUSM account from our office with instructions to you call our office or go online to schedule a disciplinary conference to discuss the allegation(s).
 This one-on-one conference with a Student Conduct Administrator provides you with an opportunity to explain what happened from your perspective.

-If you live on campus and are found in violation of housing policies, you may also be in violation of the CSU Standards for Student Conduct.
-The Dean of Students Office works closely with Housing & Residential Education to determine the cases and students that must be referred for university conduct proceedings.
+If you live on campus and are found in violation of student housing policies, you may also be in violation of the CSU Standards for Student Conduct.
+The Dean of Students Office works closely with Housing & Residential Education to determine the cases and students that must be referred for university student conduct.
 It is important to know that the housing conduct process and the university conduct process are separate, so students may have to go through both depending on the severity of the incident.
-Your behavior in the University Village Apartments and The QUAD may impact both your housing and student status at CSUSM.
+Your behavior at the University Village Apartments (UVA) and The QUAD may impact both your housing and student status at CSUSM.

 If you are accused of academic dishonesty, you will have an opportunity to speak to your instructor about the allegation.
 If you understand that you have committed an act of dishonesty, it is best to admit to doing so and to apologize to the professor.
-It will not prevent the instructor from assessing a lower academic grade; however it is the honorable thing for you to do.
-Under the University policy on academic honesty, the professor may assess a sanction ranging from an oral reprimand to an “F” in the course.
-The professor will also refer the matter to the Dean of Students Office.
-The grading process and conduct process are handled separately and will not inform the other.
+It will not prevent the instructor from assessing a lower academic grade; however it is the ethical thing for you to do if a violation occurred.
+Under the University policy on academic honesty, the professor may assess an academic outcome ranging from verbal warning to an “F” in the course.
+The professor will also refer the matter to the Dean of Students Office, as they are required to do so per CSUSM's Academic Honesty Policy.
+The grading process and conduct process are handled separately and one will not inform the other.

-If you fail to comply with the request to schedule a disciplinary conference, the Student Conduct Administrator may place a hold on your record prohibiting you from dropping or adding classes or obtaining a transcript.
-You may also be scheduled for a Formal Hearing.
-It is important for students to respond to letters from the Dean of Students Office regardless of plans to continue enrollment at CSUSM in the future.
+If you fail to comply with the request to schedule a disciplinary conference, the Student Conduct Administrator may place a hold on your student account prohibiting you from dropping or adding classes or obtaining a transcript or other University documents.
+You may also be scheduled for a Formal Hearing to resolve your case per the CSU Systemwide Student Conduct Process (Executive Order 1098).
+It is important for students to respond to letters from and communicate with the Dean of Students Office regardless of plans to continue enrollment at CSUSM in the future.

 Under current University policy, the advisor may not be an attorney except in cases where expulsion is a proposed sanction.
 However, nothing precludes you from consulting with an attorney prior to the disciplinary conference.
 Students are encouraged to review Article III, Section D (Attorneys) of Executive Order 1098 to learn more about the role of attorneys in the Student Conduct process.

-Our office will provide disciplinary information to your parents or another 3rd party if you have signed a release to do so.
+Our office will provide disciplinary information to your parents or another 3rd party if you have signed a release (FERPA waiver) to do so.
 Contact the Dean of Students Office for more details.